opensmartnic/panic_with_cocotb/README.md

 ### Testbench
-    packet_gen_parallel.v    : Packet generator for replaying Fig.9(c)
+    packet_gen_parallel.v    : Packet generator for replaying Fig.8(c)
-    packet_gen_shaaes.v      : Packet generator for replaying Fig.11
+    packet_gen_shaaes.v      : Packet generator for replaying Fig.11(a)

 ## Testing

 In the repo, we provide two testbenches to replay the experiments in Vivado HDL simulator.

 * In **packet_gen_parallel.v**, we measure Frenzy NIC throughput using different packet sizes and 40% service time variance (see Fig.1 below).
-In this testbench, we expect to see that Frenzy can achieve 100G throughput even if the offload engines have variable performance.
-For the expected output and analysis please reference Fig.9(c) in Frenzy paper. (**Note: we have improved the small packet performance, Frenzy now has better performance than Fig.9(c).**)
+In this testbench we expect to see that Frenzy can achieve 100G throughput even if the offload engines have variable performance.
+For the expected output and analysis please reference Fig.8(c) in Frenzy paper.

 * In **packet_gen_shaaes.v**, we implement two FPGA-based offload engines in Frenzy: an SHA-3-512 engine, and an AES-256 engine (see Fig.2 below).
-We use three traffic patterns to test Frenzy performance (Table 5 in Frenzy paper).
-For the expected output and analysis please reference Fig.11 in Frenzy paper.
+We use four traffic patterns to test Frenzy performance.
+For the expected output and analysis please reference Fig.11(a) in Frenzy paper.

 ![chaining model](/doc/chaining_model.png)